syncfusion-content/blazor-docs/blazor/common/how-to/customize-font-size-and-color.md

 ## Install Web Compiler

-Install the Web Compiler to compile the `SCSS` files in the Blazor Applications.
+Install the Web Compiler to compile the `scss` files in the Blazor Applications.

 ## Steps to install the Web Compiler in Visual Studio 2019**